 Incorporated in 1951 and colloquially known as the "Peach Capital of Kansas," for their historic peach orchard, Haysville had a population of 11,262 as of the 2020 Decennial Census.
 According to the American Community Survey, approximately 59% of Haysville residents were in the labor force in 2021 and the average travel time to work was 22.4 minutes.
+Haysville is home to a variety of businesses, representing a range of industries.
+Among the largest is Weckworth Manufacturing, Inc., a textile manufacturer and key employer in the area.
 Like Andover, Haysville faced a destructive tornado in 1999 that damaged 150 homes and 27 businesses.
-Norland Plastics Co., a subsidiary of Teleflex, Inc., is among the facilities rebuilt since the tornado and is a major employer in the area.
-Haysville is served by its own public school district; included in that school district is Campus High School, located in Wichita.
+The city is served by its own public school district; included in that school district is Campus High School, located in Wichita.